GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

+The proposed GOOD implements the style hallucination on the image encoder features of each scale.
+How the CLIP contributes to the feature hallucination of each scale deserves especial investigation.

-\textbf{On Style from Each Scale} Table~\ref{ablation2}~systematically studies the impact of style hallucination on the feature representation from each scale, denoted as $\mathbf{F}^1$, $\mathbf{F}^2$, $\mathbf{F}^3$ and $\mathbf{F}^4$.
-The style hallucination on each scale positively contributes to the detector's generalization ability.
+Table~\ref{ablation2}~systematically studies the impact of style hallucination on the feature representation from each scale, denoted as $\mathbf{F}^1$, $\mathbf{F}^2$, $\mathbf{F}^3$ and $\mathbf{F}^4$.
+Specifically, we start from only hallucinating the first block feature $\mathbf{F}^1$, and add the block feature one by one.
+It is observed that, the style hallucination on each scale positively contributes to the detector's generalization ability.
+Besides, the more scale features are hallucinated, the better generalization ability an oriented object detector shows.